JoelBeau/thermo-database/README.md

    4. Start MySQL server

-      This will fail the first time, but it fixes itself.
-After it fails, just run it again.
+      This will give a warning, but with my testing, there are no issues.

       ```bash
          sudo service mysql start
       ```
-      If anyone has a better way to do this, please let me know.
+      If anyone knows how to fix the warning, please let me know.

    5. Run the python script for querying the database